shincap8/Kanrisha/README.md

 npm is a package manager for the JavaScript programming language.
 It is the default package manager for the JavaScript runtime environment Node.js.
 ### ReactJs
 ReactJS presents graceful solutions to some of front-end programming’s most persistent issues.
 It’s fast, scalable, flexible, powerful, and has a robust developer community that’s rapidly growing.
+### Express
+Express will help you build APIs in JavaScript and implement the CRUD (create, retrieve, update, and delete) functionality which forms the backbone of modern-day apps.
+### MongoDB
+MongoDB is a document database, which means it stores data in JSON-like documents.

 ## Developed with
 - npm: 6.14.5